-The trust ensures the continuation of the civic, historic and ceremonial traditions of the former Borough of Poole and is responsible for choosing a Mayor, Deputy Mayor and Sheriff from the appointed trustees annually.
+The Trustees ensure the continuation of the historic civic ceremonial traditions of the former Borough of Poole and is responsible for choosing a Mayor, Deputy Mayor and Sheriff from the appointed Trustees annually.

-The Charter Trustees Regulations 2009 provided that any historic property of the former Borough of Poole and which relates to the charter trustee area transferred to the charter trustees on 1 April 2019.
-An inventory of all such historic property has been produced which the Charter Trustees shall be responsible for maintaining and securing.
+The Charter Trustees Regulations 2009 provided that any historic property of the former Borough of Poole and which relates to the charter trustee area transferred to the Charter Trustees on 1 April 2019.
+An inventory of all such historic property (the Asset Register) has been produced, which the Charter Trustees shall be responsible for maintaining and securing.
 The items listed on the Asset Register are maintained on a regular basis and a full asset verification takes place annually.